welissonArley/Packages.MAUI/src/MauiDays/readme.md

 ##### Customizable properties for Calendar Pages

-- **HighlightColor:** allows you change the color for bring attention to event-filled days.
+- **HighlightColor:** allows you to change the color to bring attention to event-filled days.
-- **DaysWithEvents:** a list of int that represents all days with some event, that means, you want to put attention on this days on the current month.
+- **DaysWithEvents:** a list of int that represents all days with some event, that means, you want to put attention on these days on the current month.
 - **OnDaySelectedCommand:** command that will trigger automatically when the user choose a day.
 - **SelectedDayColor:** allows you to change the text color that is displayed when a user selects a day on the calendar.
 - **SelectedBackgroundColor:** allows you to change the background color that is displayed when a user selects a day/month on the calendar.